-If the tenant rent increases, a thirty-day notice will be mailed to the family and the rent increase will be effective on their anniversary date.
+If the tenant rent increases, a 30-day notice (i.e., Annual Notice of Change to Public Housing Lease Agreement) will be mailed to the family and the rent increase will be effective on their anniversary date.

-If less than thirty days are remaining before the anniversary date, the tenant rent increase will be effective on the first of the second month following the thirty-day notice.
+If less than 30 days are remaining before the anniversary date, the tenant rent increase will be effective on the first of the second month following the thirty-day (i.e., Annual Notice of Change to Public Housing Lease Agreement) notice.